 - At terminations, one should begin or end with an entire module (X or Y) - Dimensional differences of max.
-15 mm, are not noticeable. - Dimensional tolerances, which cannot be corrected (X or Y dimensional change) must be compensated either in the windowsill or roof edge area. - Adjustments or displacements of height coordinates can only be implemented in the roof edge or base area.
+15 mm (deviations from module X or Y, in the case of two-dimensional profiles), are not noticeable. - Dimensional tolerances, which cannot be corrected (X or Y dimensional change) must be compensated either in the windowsill or roof edge area. - Adjustments or displacements of height coordinates can only be implemented in the roof edge or base area.

-The principles used to segment a facade are illustrated using the example of a horizontal cladding.
+The principles used to segment a facade are illustrated using the example of a vertical grid for horizontal cladding.
+This principle also applies to vertical facade cladding.